dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 # Timeline

-If you want an even-more-obsessive amount of information about the timeline, you can click on "(more)" after each of the bits.
+If you want an even-more-obsessive amount of information about the timeline, you can click on (more) after each of the sections.

 **2001 - 2013.** Kenneth Mukamal, a physician at [Beth Israel](https://en.wikipedia.org/wiki/Beth_Israel_Deaconess_Medical_Center) medical center and faculty member at Harvard Medical School, publishes many papers that argue that moderate alcohol consumption has health benefits, usually for heart disease or diabetes.
 During the same period, John Krystal, a psychiatrist and professor at Yale publishes many papers on alcohol, mostly focusing on addiction and mental health.
 (Many other researchers will be involved in this study, but these two are most prominent.)